SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Motorcycle and bicycle parking are shown, with a suffix if for pay.
 Laybies are shown as parking.
 Toilets are shown with a suffix indicating pay or free, male or female etc.
 Show historic=monument, with a suffix of "(monument)"; and other historic things, with an appropriate suffix..
-Similarly "tourism=attraction", "tourism=artwork", "amenity=arts_centre".
+Similarly "tourism=attraction", "tourism=artwork", "amenity=arts_centre", information offices, audioguides.
 Show historic mines as ruins.
 Also show non-historic mines.
 Show plaques and cairns.
 Show chimneys.